 If your blade has hit the floor or your blade tip is to your side or behind you, that’s a good sign that you failed to tuck.

 Proper tuck (left) vs poor/no tucks (right).
 The fencer on the right is waiting to hit something before tucking.
 He is going to hit his opponent with full force and not understand why he was penalized.
-Tuck at the apex of the attack, not at the target.
+Tuck when your blade reaches the target’s location, NOT when your blade reaches the target.

 OTHER TECHNIQUES